Moussa Marega

-Moussa Marega (born 14 April 1991) is a professional footballer who plays as a second striker for Saudi Arabian club Al-Diriyah.
-Born in France, he plays for the Mali national team.
+Moussa Marega (born 14 April 1991) is a professional footballer who plays as a second striker.
+Born in France, he played for the Mali national team.

 He began his career in France, playing no higher than the Championnat National.
 After one year with Espérance in Tunisia, he moved to Marítimo of the Primeira Liga in 2015.
 Shortly afterwards, he signed for Porto.
 After spending 2016–17 on loan at Vitória de Guimarães, he became a regular in the Porto side and won two league titles in four years.
-In 2021, he signed with Saudi Arabian club Al-Hilal, where he won the AFC Champions League in his first year.
+In 2021, he signed with Saudi Arabian club Al Hilal, where he won the AFC Champions League in his first year.

 Marega made his international debut for Mali in 2015, and was part of their squad at the Africa Cup of Nations in 2017 and 2019.

 Club career

 Early career

 Born in Les Ulis, Essonne, to Malian parents, Marega began his career at Évry FC, before moving to Vendée Poiré-sur-Vie Football of the Championnat National in 2012, and fellow league team Amiens a year later.
 He spent the second half of 2014 in ES Tunis, but could not make a single appearance due to bureaucratic problems.

 He subsequently moved to Marítimo in Portugal's Primeira Liga in January 2015.
 In November 2015, he was sent off in a 1–0 loss at Amarante with two yellow cards and then gestured at the bench; he was suspended from training with the club as a result.